 Economic data was relatively light today.
 Activity in the U.S....

 Activity in the U.S. service sector expanded at a modestly faster rate in the month of June, according to a report released by the Institute for Supply Management on Monday, although the index of activity in the sector rose by slightly less than expected.

 EU leaders await proposals from Greece Prime Minister Alexis Tsipras after the public voted against conditions placed by creditors.
 European Council President Donald Tusk has convened a special Euro Summit on July 7 to discuss the situation after the referendum in Greece.
 Ahead of the Euro summit, German Chancellor Angela Merkel and French President Francois Hollande are set to hold talks in Pari

 Germany's factory orders decreased for the first time in three months in May reflecting the weakness in domestic market.
 Factory orders fell 0.2 percent month-on-month in May, in contrast to a 2.2 percent increase in April, which was revised up from a 1.4 percent growth, Destatis reported Monday.

 Factory orders from Germany and investor confidence from Eurozone are due on Monday, headlining a light day for the European economic news.

 The services sector in China continued to expand in June, but at a slower pace, the latest PMI from HSBC Bank showed on Friday, with a PMI score of 51.8.

-That missed forecasts for 50.8 and it's down from 53.5 in May, although it remains above the boom-or-bust line of 50 that separates expansion from contraction.
+That's down from 53.5 in May, although it remains above the boom-or-bust line of 50 that separates expansion from contraction.